Ctenotus hanloni

-Ctenotus hanloni, also known commonly as Hanlon's ctenotus and the nimble ctenotus, is a species of skink, a lizard in the family Scincidae.
-The species is endemic to Australia.
+Ctenotus hanloni, also known commonly as Hanlon's ctenotus and the nimble ctenotus, is a species of skink endemic to Australia.

 Etymology

 The specific name, hanloni, is in honor of Australian herpetologist Timothy Marcus Stephen "Mark" Hanlon.

 Geographic range

-C. hanloni is found in the Australian states of South Australia and Western Australia, and in the Northern Territory.
+C. hanloni is found in the Australian states of South Australia and Western Australia, as well as in the Northern Territory.

 Habitat

 The preferred natural habitat of C. hanloni is grassland.

 Description

 C. hanloni has an average snout-to-vent length (SVL) of 5.25 cm.